Father and Son (1934 film)

-Father and Son is a 1934 British crime film directed by Monty Banks and starring Edmund Gwenn, Esmond Knight and James Finlayson.
-It was made at Teddington Studios as a quota quickie.
+Father and Son is a lost 1934 British crime film directed by Monty Banks and starring Edmund Gwenn, Esmond Knight and James Finlayson.
+It was written by Randall Faye from the story "Barber John's Boy" by Ben Ames Williams, and made at Teddington Studios as a quota quickie.
+The same story had also been adapted for the 1930 American film Man to Man.